Self-supervise, Refine, Repeat: Improving Unsupervised Anomaly Detection: Proposed Framework

-\subsection{Data Refinement}
+\subsection{Data refinement}

-A naive way to generate pseudo labels of unlabeled data is to construct a one-class classifier on raw or learned representations (e.g., \cite{sohn2020learning}) and threshold the anomaly score to obtain a binary label of normal and anomalous.
-As we update the model with refined data that excludes samples predicted as positive, it is important to generate pseudo labels of training data as accurately as possible.
+A naive way to generate pseudo labels for unlabeled data would be to construct an OCC on raw data or learned representations as in \citep{sohn2020learning}, pick a threshold for the anomaly score and obtain a binary label for samples as normal vs. anomalous.
+As we update the model with refined data that exclude samples that are predicted to be anomalous, it is important to generate pseudo labels for training data accurately.
+To this end, instead of training a single classifier (unlike most previous works on data refinement for AD \citep{pang2020self,beggel2019robust,zhou2017anomaly}), we train an ensemble of $K$ OCCs and aggregate their predictions to generate pseudo labels.